cybozu/neco-containers/ingress-watcher/README.md

 1. Run a metrics server and return metrics at `GET /metrics`.
     ```bash
-    ingress-watcher push \
+    ingress-watcher export \
-    --target-addrs yahoo.com \
+    --target-addrs example.com \
-    --target-addrs yahoo.com \
+    --target-addrs example.org \
-    --listen-addr localhost:8080
+    --listen-addr localhost:8080 \
+    --watch-interval 10s
     ```

 2. Push and expose the collected metrics via [Pushgateway](https://github.com/prometheus/pushgateway).
     ```bash
     ingress-watcher push \
-    --target-addrs www.google.com \
+    --target-addrs example.com \
-    --target-addrs yahoo.com \
+    --target-addrs example.org \
+    --push-addr localhost:9091 \
+    --watch-interval 10s \
     --job-name job \
-    --push-addr localhost:9091 \
     --push-interval 5s
     ```

-The flag values can also be defined with a YAML file.
+The flag values can also be defined with a YAML file with the flag `--config <filename>`.
+Flag values are overwritten by this YAML file.

 ```yaml
 targetAddrs: